Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Reasons to use zipper tabs:

-- A zipper tab can be a cute detail for small pouches like pencil cases, coin purses or make-up pouches.
+- A zipper tab can be a cute detail for small zipper pouches like pencil cases, coin purses or make-up pouches.

 - Make it out of a nice contrasting fabric to add some pop of color to your project.
 It will also make it look a lot more professional.